The Executive’s Guide to Remote Work

 By David Urman, Fractional Chief Revenue Officer & Fractional Chief Legal Officer

-These are serious times, and many of you have been suddenly thrust into the world of remote work.
-As for me, I have pretty much worked from home for 25 years.
-When I first started, remote working was called unemployment.
-Today, it is a credible, but still misunderstood, way to earn a living.
+These are challenging times, and many have suddenly found themselves navigating the world of remote work.
+Personally, I’ve been working from home for about 25 years.
+In the early days, remote work was often synonymous with unemployment.
+Today, however, it is a credible, though still sometimes misunderstood, way to make a living.

 Maintain Hygiene